-Otis Rush is considered one of the grand masters of Chicago's West Side blues sound.
+Otis Rush was one of the grand masters of Chicago's West Side blues sound.
 In the late 1950s and early 1960s, along with Magic Sam, Buddy Guy, Mighty Joe Young and the young Luther Allison, Rush created a guitar-driven style that inspired generations of aspiring bluesmen.
-His soaring, emotional guitar playing and his equally stunning vocal delivery have made him a legend of Chicago blues.
+His soaring, emotional guitar playing and his equally stunning vocal delivery made him a legend of Chicago blues.

 Rush was born and raised in Philadelphia, Mississippi, and learned to play guitar and harmonica as a child.
 He moved to Chicago in 1948, and was inspired by the music of Muddy Waters, Howlin' Wolf and B.B.
 King.
 In 1956, Willie Dixon saw Rush perform and was so impressed that he helped the 19-year-old Rush get a deal with Cobra Records.
 The first single, an intensely haunting rendition of Willie Dixon's "I Can't Quit You, Baby" shot to number six on Billboard's R&B chart.
 Rush continued to record for Cobra until its demise in 1958.
 Rush's Cobra recordings between 1956-58 are considered to be among his very best work, and defined his trademark sound.
 Among the stellar tracks recorded during this period were Double Trouble, My Love Will Never Die, (both produced by Willie Dixon), All Your Love (I Miss Loving), and Keep On Loving Me Baby.